tutek1/DTLabs/08_UI/lab08.md

 ### Anchors and Position
-One of the most important settings for UI is the ability to anchor it.
+One of the most essential features of UI nodes is the ability to anchor them.
 Anchors basically say how the **UI elements should behave** with respect to **the aspect ratio** of the screen.

 #### How to change anchors
 To change the anchors, you can either: